YashChouhanWorkpulse/LoginPage/README.md

 ## installation of the Package

-To install this package , import 'URL here' in SPM
+To install this package , import 'https://github.com/YashChouhanWorkpulse/LoginPage.git' in SPM